harbour/core/README.md

 on \*nix which are not available through official package managers (f.e.
 ADS Client).

-Note that Harbour is tuned to use 3rd party binary packages in their default, unmodified &ndash; "vanilla" &ndash; install layout created by their official/mainstream binary install kits.
-If you manually move, rename, delete or add files under the 3rd party packages' root directory, the default Harbour build process (especially Windows implib generation) might not work as expected.
+Note that Harbour is tuned to use 3rd party _binary_ packages in their default, unmodified &ndash; "vanilla" &ndash; install layout created by their official/mainstream install kits.
+If you manually move, rename, delete, add files under the 3rd party packages' root directory, or use a source package, the default Harbour build process (especially Windows implib generation) might not work as expected.

 You can set these environment variables before starting the build.
 Make sure to adjust them to your own directories: